Lake Malawi National Park

 Lake Malawi © Joachim Huber

 Established in 1980, Lake Malawi National Park is listed as a UNESCO World Heritage Site for its importance in the study of evolution.
-The lake is said to contain the largest number of fish species, nearly all endemic, of any lake in the world: over 1,000 from 11 species, with approximately half occurring in the protected part of Lake Malawi.
+The lake is said to contain the largest number of fish species, nearly all endemic, of any lake in the world.

-The Lake Malawi National Park has some interesting attributes, including the fact that 4th-century Iron Age sites have been found in the area.
-Mammals found in the region include baboons, vervet monkeys, spotted hyenas, leopards and the occasional elephant.
-The varied bird life includes black eagles, fish eagles and many waders.
-Reptiles include the African python, crocodiles and abundant water monitor lizards, especially on Boadzulu Island.
+4th-century Iron Age sites have been found in the area, while mammals found in the region include baboons, vervet monkeys, spotted hyenas, leopards, and the occasional elephant.
+The varied bird life includes black eagles, fish eagles, and many waders.
+Reptiles include the African python, crocodiles, and abundant water monitor lizards, especially on Boadzulu Island.